hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_account.html.markdown

 * `name` - (Required) The database name for the restore request.
 Changing this forces a new resource to be created.

 * `collection_names` - (Optional) A list of the collection names for the restore request.
 Changing this forces a new resource to be created.

+---

+A `gremlin_database` block supports the following:

+* `name` - (Required) The Gremlin Database name for the restore request.
+Changing this forces a new resource to be created.

+* `graph_names` - (Optional) A list of the Graph names for the restore request.
+Changing this forces a new resource to be created.

 ## Attributes Reference